Unveiling new disease, pathway, and gene associations via multi-scale neural networks: Results Discussion

-To uncover molecular mechanisms of disease, i.e., genes and pathways that are associated to specific diseases, we extract predictions from each NN model using the approach described in Methods.
-We test the performance of our predictions by using the established databases and investigate the top predictions through manual search of the literature for the best performing model for predicting disease--pathway and disease--gene associations.
+To uncover molecular mechanisms of disease, i.e., genes and pathways that are associated to specific diseases, we extract predictions from MLR and GPD using the approach described in Section \ref{predictions}.
+We test the performance of our disease--pathway and disease--gene associations predictions by comparing against established databases.
+We investigate the top predictions of the GPD model through manual search of the literature.